reportportal/docs/src/md/src/LogDataInReportPortal/SoapUI.md

 </exclusions>
 ```

-Add the property to the plugin section.
+Add the property XML to the plugin section.

 ```xml
 <property>